adamadair/adamadair.github.io/_posts/2020-07-16-illusion-of-freedom.md

 ---
 layout: post
-title: The Illusion of Freedom, or why you should where your mask
+title: The Illusion of Freedom, or why you should wear your mask
 date: 2020-07-16 12:14
 category:
 author: Adam Adair